As an Amazon Associate I earn from qualifying purchases. All product links on this page are advertisements.

-How to Make an Inexpensive, Rugged Drone Carrying Case
+How to Make an Inexpensive, DIY Drone Carrying Case

 As with anything else in aviation, drone accessories tend to be much more expensive than non-aviation versions of the same products.

 An expensive, high-quality drone for professionals needs protection.
 But custom-fitted hard drone cases tend to be way overpriced and offer no better protection that a well-made DIY case.

 This page of the site describes how I saved some money by building my own customized, rugged drone carrying case using a standard hard case with pick-and-pluck foam as a starting point.

 In addition to being less expensive than "official" hard drone cases, building your own carrying case for your drone and accessories allows you to customize the case exactly how you want it.
 If you change your mind (or your gear) in the future, you can purchase replacement foam inserts and reuse the same outer case.

 This case was custom-designed to hold my Autel EVO II Pro 6K drone and other accessories including five extra batteries, the charger and charging hub, the Smart Controller, and miscellaneous accessories such as an anti-collision light for night flying, lens filters, and extra SD cards, in as compact a case as possible.
 That's my actual case and drone in the picture.

 I started with a standard hard case with pick-and-pluck foam, and dug out the compartments to fit my drone and accessories.
 Then I sprayed it with rubberized paint to prevent the foam from falling apart with use.

 Total time to build the case was about two hours, not counting the drying time between coats of paint; and the total cost was under a hundred dollars.
 I'm pretty happy with it.
 Here are the steps I used.